soma-ramesh/ZARA-Sales-Data-Analysis/README.md

 # About Data:
 ------------------
-The dataset was obtained from the https://www.kaggle.com/datasets/xontoloyo/data-penjualan-zara
+The dataset was obtained from the  [https://www.kaggle.com/datasets/xontoloyo/data-penjualan-zara].
+The data contains 16 columns and 252 rows: